 In the first unit we looked at airfoils in great depth.
 In fact, there is still some data in our shared AE spreadsheet about which airfoils were the most effective.
 Then, over the last few weeks we’ve been looking at glider construction and how shapes, sizes, and surfaces all impact glider performance.
 In this last part of the Glider Design unit you need to work with your team to create (possibly a few) long-distance gliders.

 Then your team will design a glider and its construction.
 You can make multiple gliders if you want, but I expect 1 glider for the group is probably the best way to go based on the time constraint.
 You will then be able to create a glider out of balsa, foam, carbon fiber, or anything you’d like.
 It can also be whatever size your materials allow.
-The goal is to make a glider that can travel at least 150 ft across the mat room.
+The goal is to make a glider that can travel at least 100 ft down the hallway near our classroom.

 GRADING & PROCESS